Create a fun little DIY Kid Tent for your kiddos using garden stakes.

-This easy peasy indoor outdoor teepee was so crazy simple to make and works fabulously.
+This easy peasy indoor outdoor teepee tent was so crazy simple to make and works fabulously.
 It creates a cheery retreat from the madness of the world (and the bright sun) in the backyard.
 It creates a getaway from the craziness of family in the family room.
-It only take three things to make it which makes the shopping list super simple (assuming you have a sewing machine ready to go…).
-This post is sponsored by Fairfield World but the ideas and opinions are my own.
+It only takes a few things to make it which makes the shopping list super simple (assuming you have a sewing machine ready to go…).

 To get started, you will need the following five supplies in addition to your sewing machine.

 - 4 Heavy Duty YARD Stakes

 - Oly*Fun in Assorted Colors (8 yards of the teepee base color and others for flowers)

 Following these steps will ensure that you create a sturdy DIY Kid Tent.
 Using Oly-Fun is perfect for indoors but note that if you plan to keep your teepee outdoors, the

 The first step is to tie your stakes together.
 Using yarn works great!
 Cut a piece about 72 inches long and double it up then wrap it around the four stakes about 5 inches from the top.
 Weave it in, out and around the stakes to get it secure.
 Twine would work too!

 The more ties you wrap, the more secure your play structure will be.

 Next, spread the stakes out to create a structure.
 The fantastic thing about these stakes is that they go into the ground to hold everything in place!
 This is awesome for windy Colorado.
 Measure the size of one triangular side of your structure.

 Next, lay our four pieces of Oly*Fun at least the measured size of one side of your structure.
 Cut four pieces that are a tad larger than the measurement.
 I used an old metal curtain rod to get my lines straight because it is all I could find that was long enough.
 I folded the four pieces and measured the width on the bottom by the height to make a triangle.